The Canyons, Utah

 in ski out lots for sale in North America, you see one magnificent mansion after

 another.
-Clearly this once sleepy ski area called Park West is transforming into
+Clearly this once sleepy ski area called Park West, and Wolf Mountain, is transforming into

-interconnect with Park City, they could link by installing two lifts (I don’t
+interconnect with Park City by installing two lifts (I don’t

 see Deer Valley participating by opening its borders, or allowing boarders,